awesomebrownies/fume-extractor/CAD/README.md

 Access the full fume extractor .step file by downloading "Full Fume Extractor.step"

-Here are all the essential files you need to print the cyberdeck!
+Here are all the essential files you need to print the fume exctractor!

 Print all of these once, except the following should be printed TWO times